LauraMeva/book_recommendation/README.md

     - Extend the similarity model to incorporate additional variables like genres, book ratings, and authors, instead of relying solely on descriptions.

+### **Note About the Data**
+The dataset used for this project is not included in the repository to save space.
+If you'd like access to the data, feel free to contact me (see the Contact section below).

 ---